csula/cs3220-spring-2018/notes/labs/lab1.md

 ## Description

 In this lab, we want to create all customer facing pages for the incremental game.
-This includes the homepage (game.html) and resources.html.
+This includes the homepage (index.html) and about page (about.html) as well as options page (options.html).

 In addition to create all these pages, we also need to ensure the navigation between pages is done correctly and therefore, it is important for you to